laravel/octane/README.md

 ## Introduction

 Laravel Octane supercharges your application's performance by serving your application using high-powered application servers, including [Swoole](https://swoole.co.uk) and [RoadRunner](https://roadrunner.dev).
-Octane boots your application once, keeps it memory, and then feeds it requests at supersonic speeds.
+Octane boots your application once, keeps it memory, and then feeds its requests at supersonic speeds.

 ## Documentation

 **IMPORTANT: Laravel Octane is within a beta period.
-It should only be used for local development and testing in order to improve the quality of the library and resolve any existing bugs.
+It should only be used for local development and testing to improve the quality of the library and resolve any existing bugs.
 We are still in the process of ensuring Octane compatibility with all first-party Laravel packages.**

 ### Package Support

 We are in the process of updating our first-party packages to ensure Octane compatibility.
 You can find a table of our progress below.
-You must be using the latest tagged release of these libraries in order to receive Octane compatibility:
+You must be using the latest tagged release of these libraries to receive Octane compatibility:

 Package | Status
 ------------ | -------------